Visitor Information

 Alcohol

 Legal drinking age is 18.
 ID may be requested.
 Alcohol sold at licensed premises, bottle stores, and supermarkets.
-Drinking in public places is generally prohibited.
+Drinking in public places isn't banned outright but there are liquor ban areas — check the Southland District Council website for details.

 Public Holidays